SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 Server Infrastructure

-- Dedicated server — Hetzner EX-series (Finland, EU jurisdiction) with full-disk encryption and hardware RAID.
+- Dedicated server — On-premise or private cloud with full-disk encryption and hardware RAID.
+Deployed under client sovereignty.

-- OS hardened — Rocky Linux with CIS Level 2 benchmark baseline, SELinux enforcing, automated patch management.
+- OS hardened — Rocky Linux with CIS Level 2 baseline, SELinux enforcing, automated patching.

-- Network isolation — WireGuard interface (wg0) isolated from management plane.
-Analysis engines run in dedicated namespaces.
+- Network isolation — VPN interface isolated from management plane.
+Engines run in dedicated namespaces.

-- Monitoring — Prometheus + Grafana with alerting on scan failures, engine timeouts, and anomalous traffic patterns.
+- Monitoring — Prometheus + Grafana with alerting on scan failures, engine timeouts, and anomalous traffic.

 Request SmartScan Access

-SmartScan is available as an integrated feature of QuantorPhone or as a standalone SDK for qualified partners.
-For IOC briefings (TLP:AMBER), integration documentation, and commercial terms, contact our security team.
+SmartScan is available as an integrated feature of QuantorPhone or as a standalone SDK for qualified government and enterprise partners.
+For IOC briefings (TLP:AMBER), NATO STANAG documentation, integration guides, and commercial terms:

 General enquiries: info@securepath.biz